8 : Bronze and Iron

 Uffington White Horse.

-The photo below is a reconstruction of a bronze age man, based on remains found in the South Downs.
-If you are interested in what the people looked like, I can recommend the small gallery devoted to this stuff at Brighton Museum.
+The photo below is a reconstruction of a bronze-age man, based on remains found in the South Downs.
+If you are interested in what the people looked like, I recommend the small gallery devoted to this stuff at Brighton Museum.

 Bronze Age Man / Brighton Museum

 This constant muddying of the ancestral waters continued through the bronze age and into the iron age that followed when another significant migration from Europe brought people who might well have been speaking Brythonic, a branch of the language family that some now (inaccurately) call Gaelic or, even worse, Celtic.
 The Romans referred to them as Brittani or Britons.
-Cue more hillforts, ancient dykes, and ditches which perhaps served as boundaries.
+Cue more hillforts, ancient dykes and ditches, which perhaps served as boundaries.
 Many of these are visible and identified in OS Maps.
 Many more can only be seen in aerial photos.
-Keep in mind that, while there are sometimes clues, it can be difficult to determine when these things were built especially when they have been altered and maintained over centuries.
+Keep in mind that it can be difficult to determine when these things were built when they have been altered over centuries.
+You have to search for clues.

-You do get the impression that these folk 'did' hillforts like, nowadays, the tweed-adjacent brigade do gardening.
-They are not always on hills, are not always (or even often) forts, and their origins and purpose remain mysterious. have written a short blog post specifically on them.
+You get the impression that these folk 'did' hillforts like the tweed-adjacent brigade do gardening nowadays.
+They are not always on hills and not always (or even often) forts.
+Their origins and purpose remain mysterious.
+I have written a short post specifically on them.
 Link: A Hillfort Near You

 I was taught at school that these Britons were the original inhabitants of Britain.
 You now know better.
 They were just the next immigrant horde in the queue.
-My apologies to those who valued the idea of a collective, deep ancestry based on a long continuity of occupation and settlement.
-In fact, there has been a slow but constant churn of people; we are all mongrels and most of what I was taught has turned out to be wrong.
+My apologies to those who valued the idea of a collective, deep ancestry based on a continuity of occupation and settlement going back into time immemorial.
+In fact, there has been a slow but constant churn of people; we are all mongrels, and most of what I was taught has turned out to be wrong.
 As usual.

-At this stage of the later Iron Age, thanks mainly to literate Romans, the picture comes into marginally sharper focus.
-We can start to identify the various tribes who were here when they turned up.
-Around North and West London, the two major players hereabouts were supposedly 'Belgic', They had arrived from....you guessed it....maybe a hundred years before the Romans turned up, probably chattering away in a Germanic language.
-(Maybe when the Romans used the label 'Briton' they were referring to the current inhabitants of our island rather than where they originated).
+In the later Iron Age, the picture comes into marginally sharper focus.
+This is mainly thanks to texts left by the invading Romans.
+We can start to identify the various tribes here to greet them.
+Around North and West London, the two major players were supposedly 'Belgic'.
+They had arrived from....you guessed it....maybe a hundred years before the Romans turned up, probably chattering away in a Germanic language.
+These tribal labels can be confusing.
+There is no rule saying they should follow where people came from, rather where they settled.
+Maybe when the Romans referred to Britons or Brittani, they were referring to the current inhabitants of our island rather than where they originated.

 It would be wrong to assume that these were all primitive savages compared to the Romans.
 Evidence from Calleva suggests that they shared the relatively sophisticated lifestyles of their Romanised cousins across the water in Gaul.
-Some at least ate well, with a variety of meats and fishes flavoured with spices and herbs, served on plates and accompanied with wine drunk from a glass.
+Some at least ate well, with various meats and fishes flavoured with spices and herbs, served on plates and accompanied by wine drunk from a glass.
 They had well-crafted tools and ornaments, some sourced by trade across Europe.
-Their 'oppida' were planned, their houses were substantial and their streets surfaced, even if not as well built as the Roman efforts.
+Their settlements or 'oppida' were planned, their houses were substantial, and their streets surfaced, even if not as well built as the Roman efforts.
 More limited evidence from Braughing in Herts paints a similar picture.

 The Romans certainly left us a few mementoes of their visit.
-Even apart from St Albans and Silchester, some of the Romans lived quite well and the traces of a few of their 'villas' can still be seen, but the pillaging of useful stone perhaps explains the lack of much apart from the outlines and some flooring.
-That, allied to the English habit of tidying the rubble and mowing the grass, disinfects the experience.
-But if you are interested (and I am not) take a look at these three examples from our area.
+Even apart from St Albans and Silchester, some Romans lived the good life.
+Traces of a few of their 'villas' can still be seen, but the later pillaging of useful stone perhaps explains the lack of much apart from the outlines and some flooring.
+If you are interested (and I am not) take a look at these three examples from our area.

 Gadebridge Villa